Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Approach

-We want to transfer the knowledge of a given trained DNN classifier $h_T$ to another model or learning algorithm $h_S$ through the use of a synthetic dataset $D_S$, with $h_S,h_T: X\rightarrow Y$, where $X$ is the input and $Y$ the output space.
-We assume that the original data $D$ \footnote{In this work we use the terms \textit{real} data and \textit{original} data interchangeably to describe $D$.}, with which $h_T$ is trained is not available for training of $h_S$.
-The end-user who trains $h_S$ has only access to $D_S$.
+We want to transfer the knowledge of a given trained DNN classifier $h_T$ to another model or learning algorithm $h_S$ through the use of a synthetic dataset $D_S$, which sufficiently captures this knowledge.
+We define the input space $\mathbb X$ as a compact subset of $\mathbb R^K$ where $K$ is the input dimensionality.
+Furthermore, we define the output space $\mathbb Y=\{0,...,N_c-1\}$, which corresponds to the different classes of the classification task, where $N_c$ is the number of classes.
+Both classifiers $h_S$ and $h_T$ have the same input space $\mathbb X$ and output that is normalized into a probability distribution, e.g., with the use of a softmax activation, with as many values as the number of different classes in $\mathbb Y$.
+As such, we assume that $\sum_{c=0}^{N_c-1} h^{(c)}_T=\sum_{c=0}^{N_c-1} h^{(c)}_S=1$ and $\arg\max_c h^{c}_T,\arg\max_c h^{c}_S : \mathbb X\rightarrow \mathbb Y$.
+Furthermore, we assume that the original labelled data $D$, with which $h_T$ is trained is not available for training of $h_S$ \footnote{In this work we use the terms \textit{real} data and \textit{original} data interchangeably to describe $D$.}.
+The end-user who trains $h_S$ only has access to $D_S$.
 We aim to enable $h_S$ to classify data that come from the same distribution as $D$ with a similar performance as $h_T$.
-One way to do this efficiently is to extract the knowledge accumulated by $h_T$ with the creation of $D_S$.
-The novelty of the proposed approach stems from the fact that we utilize AM in an unconventional manner with the goal of creating a diverse, multi-faceted dataset that can be used to train another classifier.
+One way to do this efficiently is to extract the knowledge accumulated by $h_T$ and create a synthetic dataset $D_S$ that represents this knowledge.
+The novelty of the proposed approach stems from the fact that we utilize AM in an unconventional manner with the goal of creating a diverse, multi-faceted dataset $D_S$ that can be used to train another student classifier.

-Depending on the success of the generation procedure to map the important features learned by $h_T$ into $D_S$, and the algorithmic and architectural similarity between $h_T$ and $h_S$, we show that it is possible for $h_S$ to learn to perform the classification task $h_T$ has learned.
+The achievable classification performance of $h_S$ depends on the one hand on the success of the generation procedure to map the important features learned by $h_T$ onto $D_S$, and on the other hand on the algorithmic and architectural similarity between $h_T$ and $h_S$.